crisfeim/crisfe.im/content/writing/dev/2025/when-abstractions-are-worth-it/index.md

 But again, the view would be coupled with frameworks (`URLSession` and `CoreData`) and wouldn't be reusable.

-Maybe reusability isn't important for this view right now, but what if later on you decide to add a *favorites* feature that only fetches data from a local data source?
+Maybe reusability isn’t important for this view right now, but what if later on you decide to add a *favorites* feature that only fetches data from a local data source, while also keeping the original screen?

 {{< gotmpl src="app/tabbar" >}}